leungcalvin/graspy/README.md

 ```

 ## Acknowledgments
 This program was developed by Calvin Leung (myself), with significant input from Alex Ozdemir and Joonseok Hur.
-Feel free to contact me with any questions or special requests.
+Feel free to contact me with any questions, feedbacks, or special requests.